dqromney/markups/projects/training/amazon/aws/aws.md

     - Migration costs
         - Calculating migration costs typically requires an in-depth analysis, and these costs can range between hundreds of dollars to tens of thousands of dollars per server, in extreme cases.
+        - With the help of AWS training and tools like the Migration Portfolio Assessment, or MPA, tool, you can gain additional knowledge to help you conduct an effective cost analysis.
+        - Knowing the cost savings per year, the sunk cost, and the ROI, you calculate the break-even migration cost and divide by the number of servers.
+If the value of the break even cost per server is low, evaluate other components.
+You can check whether the cost saving can be improved, sunk costs can be decreased, or ROI can be lowered.
+If the break even value per server is high, the customer is on the safer side of the equation.
+See Migration Cost Formula above.

 - Module 3: Staff Productivity
     - Quantifying the impact AWS has on staff productivity versus traditional IT
     - Customer examples